 - Migration profoundly shapes our past, present, and future, informing contours of who belongs and whether decisions to move are worthy, moral, or immoral.
 You could ask students to engage in conversations about a deceptively simple question: How do citizenship and borders define and regulate our lives?
 How do they affect the ways in which we perceive who is legal and illegal, and who belongs or does not belong in "our" country.

 - Examine immigration as a major theme in U.S. history and culture.
 You could discuss immigration in different periods of U.S. history, and in different locations, from Boston and New York to San Diego, San Francisco, and Honolulu.

 - Discuss the over 4 million people that have migrated to the United States as refugees since World War II.
 You could examine some of these refugee migrations and the ways these migrations challenged our understanding of the United States as a "haven for the oppressed."
 You can pay particular attention to climate refugees and asylum seekers and the changing definitions of who "merits" protection in the U.S.

 - What should be the role of governments in addressing racism and xenophobia?
 You can look at what is being done here in the U.S., in other countries, and the role of the United Nations and the UN High Commissioner for Refugees (UNHCR).

 - What is the difference between structural racism and systemic racism?
 You can examine the U.S. housing system, as resulted in government-sponsored displacement, exclusion, and segregation that has exacerbated racial inequality in the United States.

 - Integration of our podcast, Migrations: A World on the Move, into your class.
 With each episode, postdoc Eleanor Paynter speaks with experts who highlight how multidisciplinary, multispecies perspectives on migration help us understand key global issues.

 How to Apply

-We are not accepting applications at this time.
-Stay tuned for more information about the 2023 cycle.
+We aren't accepting applications at this time.
+Follow us on Twitter for updates about the next cycle of applications.